 Headed To LA Or San Diego?
 Beware These Important Hot Spots

 Whether you’re headed from Los Angeles or from San Diego, be aware of the places where some of the most significant auto accidents take place in California.
 These include the 405 freeway, 5 freeway, 55 freeway, and other freeways throughout the state.
 The new-pervasive use of cell phones has made matters worse by taking drivers’ attention away from the road.

 Even long-term California residents can sometimes find that they face significant challenges when driving in these areas.
 It is important to take as many precautions as you reasonably can to ensure that you always drive safely in California.
 Among these are, for example, ensuring that your vehicle’s lights and signals are always in working order and that your insurance and tags are always up to date.
 Being diligent about these items will help you avoid accidents and reduce the long-term consequences of any automotive accident.

-Contact the Irvine California Car Accident Attorneys at Nokes & Nokes to discuss your case and learn about any benefits and forms of financial compensation you may be entitled to according to California personal injury law.
+Contact our Orange County car accident attorneys at Nokes & Nokes to discuss your case and learn about any benefits and forms of financial compensation you may be entitled to according to California personal injury law.